Venura-Wijenayake/Weather-Forecaster/README.md

 ☐ Getting Started:

-A link to the deployed app (Heroku)
+A link to the deployed app (Heroku) [ATTEMPTED] :using local host  --> http://localhost:3000/home

 A link to the Trello board: https://trello.com/b/5Hnax7U9/project-4